akolhoff-cbt/sonicwall-captureclient-rmm/ConnectWise_Automate/README.md

 -   You must first issue the following commands from **Commands > Inventory** to all the ConnectWise Automate clients:
     -   Update Config
     -   Resend System info
-    -   Resend Software Info LT
+    -   Resend Software

 ## Setting up Client

-This integration needs 2 inputs from the ConnectWise Automate admins the tenantId and the client version.
+This integration needs 2 inputs from the ConnectWise Automate admins, the tenantId and the client version.
 To configure the above navigate to **[client name] > open > Info** The *SWCCtenantId* can be found in the Capture Client console under **Management > Tenant Settings** The *SWCCVersion* can be found under **Management > Client Installers** based on the clients chosen.